sys-bio/artificial_random_signaling_network/README.md

 3) "concentration_perturb" could be used to set the factor that perturbs the concentration at the input species.
 Default was set to 2.
 4) The number of random networks to generate could be set by changing the variable "sampleSize".

-To generate the synthetic networks under the folder synthetic_networks, the Julia script was implemented in Julia 1.6 on Windows 10.
-Note that the dependency RoadRunner.jl is only applicable on Windows and Linux, so users cannot run the provided Julia script on Mac until an update from RoadRunner.jl.
+To generate the synthetic networks under the folder synthetic_networks, the Julia script was implemented in Julia 1.6 on Windows 10 with RoadRunner.jl version 0.1.2.

 ## Visualization Example